HomeDing/homeding.github.io/elements/displaybar.md

+---
-# The DisplayBar Element
+title: The DisplayBar Element

-::: excerpt displaybar
+id: displaybar
+tags: ["Element"]
+description: Displaying progress values.
+excerpt: >
-The DisplayBarElement allows sending a numeric value to the display and place it at a specified position as a shallow or filled dot.
+  The DisplayBarElement allows sending a progress indicating value to the display to display it at a specified position as a bar or percentage number.
   The value can be changed by using an action.
+---

+# {{data.title}}

+::: excerpt {{data.id}}
+{{data.excerpt}}
 :::

 <!-- not implemented check doku ???  -->